RonnieLutalo/Nsimbi-Manager-Backend-Services/README.md

 ## Expense Tracker

 ### Overview
 An intuitive solution that attempts to free the user from as much as possible the burden of manual calculation while keeping track of their expenditure easily.

+**Note:** This project is currently still a **Work In Progress** 😊

 ### Motivation
 Instead of keeping a diary or a log of the expenses, this solution enables the user to not just keep the control on expenses but also to generate and save reports.